-- This invention is essentially a ventricular assist device, made up of a flexible polymer involving prosthetic heart valves, hydraulic chambers and an artificial muscle, which will be used to help drive blood flow and are also used during heart failure.
+- This ventricular assist device is made up of a flexible polymer involving prosthetic heart valves, hydraulic chambers and an artificial muscle (used to drive blood flow).

-- This invention is believed to result in fewer adverse outcomes for patients, such a bleeding or thrombosis.
-It will require less power to operate, which will allow it to be battery operated with a simple control system.
-It is also inexpensive to create and is highly customizable.
+- Benefits Include: fewer adverse outcomes for patients, such a bleeding or thrombosis; requires less power to operate, allowing it to be battery operated with a simple control system; inexpensive to create; and is highly customizable.

 Cardiovascular disease has remained the leading cause of death for over a century in the United States.
 One result has been an increasing number of ventricular assist devices (VADs) being utilized to treat patients with various forms of heart failure, affecting 23 million people worldwide.
 Continuous-flow VADs are the most commonly used and consist of a driveline connected through the skin of a patient to control a mechanical impeller rotating inside a housing unit to pump blood.
 Despite substantial improvements in VADs, a larger application of the technology has been limited due to clinically significant adverse event including bleeding and thrombosis.

 Similarly, the Department of Defense has education and training gaps specifically in veterinary anesthesia for forward-deployed military working dogs as officers and animal care specialists have limited opportunities to train.
 In combat or austere areas of operations injured working dogs receive the highest level of resuscitative care, often in the absence of military veterinary personnel.

 The commonality across varying fields remains the inability to capture life-threatening patient scenarios.